-- Within the framework decided by the Commission in accordance with Article 16(6) for the use of the resolution tools and for the use of the Fund, when applying the resolution tools to entities referred to in Article 2, the Board may use the Fund in accordance with this Regulation for the following purposes: - (a) to guarantee the assets or the liabilities of the institution under resolution, its subsidiaries, a bridge institution or an asset management vehicle; - (b) to make loans to the institution under resolution, its subsidiaries, a bridge institution or an asset management vehicle; - (c) to purchase assets of the institution under resolution; - (d) to contribute capital to a bridge institution or an asset management vehicle; - (e) to pay compensation to shareholders or creditors if, following an evaluation pursuant to Article 17(5), they have received less, in payment of their credits, than what they would have received, following a valuation pursuant to Article 17(16), in a winding up under normal insolvency proceedings; - (f) to make a contribution to the institution under resolution in lieu of the contribution which would have been achieved by the write down of certain creditors, when the bail-in tool is applied and decision is made to exclude certain creditors from the scope of bail-in in accordance with Article 24(3); - (g) to take any combination of the actions referred to in points (a) to (f).
+- 1. Within the resolution scheme decided under Article 16, [...], when applying the resolution tools to entities referred to in Article 2, the Board may use the Fund in accordance with this Regulation for the following purposes: - to guarantee the assets or the liabilities of the institution under resolution, its (a) subsidiaries, a bridge institution or an asset management vehicle; - (b) to make loans to the institution under resolution, its subsidiaries, a bridge institution or an asset management vehicle; - (c) to purchase assets of the institution under resolution; - (d) to contribute capital to a bridge institution or an asset management vehicle; - to pay compensation to shareholders or creditors if, following an evaluation pursuant (e) to Article 17(5), they have received less, in payment of their credits, than what they would have received, following a valuation pursuant to Article 17(16), in a winding up under normal insolvency proceedings; - to make a contribution to the institution under resolution in lieu of the contribution (f) which would have been achieved by the write down of certain creditors, when the bail-in tool is applied and decision is made to exclude certain creditors from the scope of bail-in in accordance with Article 24(3); - to take any combination of the actions referred to in points (a) to (f). (g)